IGJoshua/coffi/README.md

 A parallel function `fswap!` is also provided, but it does not provide any atomic semantics either.

+The memory that backs the static variable can be fetched with the function `static-variable-segment`, which can be used to pass a pointer to the static variable to native functions that require it.

 ### Complex Wrappers
 Some functions require more complex code to map nicely to a Clojure function.